KARNATISAITHARUN/documentation/using-inspect-protect/inspect-protect-quick-start.md

 ShiftLeft Protect is run with an application that has been analyzed by ShiftLeft Inspect.
 The ShiftLeft Protect Microagent runs alongside the application in production (or other environments such as staging, test, UAT).
 Before running ShiftLeft Protect, you must first use ShiftLeft Inspect to analyze the code of the target application.
 During code analysis, Shiftleft Inspect generates a Code Property Graph (CPG).
 The CPG is uploaded to the Shiftleft SaaS where a Security Profile is created for your application.
 This Security Profile allows ShiftLeft to generate instrumentation custom tailored to the specific version of your application.

-Anlaysis of the code can be performed either as a separate step, allowing installation in a build / Continuous Integration (CI) environment, or as part of the same command used for running ShiftLeft Protect.
+Analysis of the code can be performed either as a separate step, allowing installation in a build / Continuous Integration (CI) environment, or as part of the same command used for running ShiftLeft Protect.

 To analyze the code before running your application, refer to [Analyzing Applications in CI](analyzing-applications-in-ci.md).
 Note that in this case, you need to carry the produced `shiftleft.json` file to your runtime environment and make it available to the ShiftLeft Protect Microagent.
 This allows the Microagent to be associated with your application.